Computer Science Waec Syllabus

 • Memory Unit Types of Memory Unit: Primary and Secondary Memory

-• -Components of Primary memory unit: ROM and RAM
+• components of Primary memory unit: ROM and RAM

 • Differences and uses of ROM and RAM